The Effect of Omitted Variables on the Sign of Regression Coefficients: The Sensitivity of Bias Adjusted Estimands

 \section{The Sensitivity of Bias Adjusted Estimands}

 Thus far we have focused on breakdown analysis.
-Researchers also commonly compute point estimands that adjust for omitted variable bias.
-See our survey in section \ref{sec:inPractice} for examples from the empirical economics literature.
-When the sensitivity parameter is a deviation, as in Oster's \citeyearpar{Oster2019} analysis, we show that this kind of bias adjustment can be extremely sensitive to perturbations in the choice of sensitivity parameter.
-We also discuss several additional concerns about common practice when using Oster's \citeyearpar{Oster2019} results to do bias adjustment.
-We then make a recommendation which addresses these concerns.
-We conclude by discussing a common mistake some researchers make when computing explain away breakdown points, along with a remark about the ``bounding set'' defined in \cite{Oster2019}.
+Researchers also commonly compute point estimates that adjust for omitted variable bias.
+See our survey in Appendix \ref{sec:inPractice} for examples from the empirical economics literature.
+The most commonly used bias adjustment is an estimate of